yasin-arft/disitalWatch/README.md

 # disitalWatch

-Config files for my GitHub profile.
-A simple digital watch with html, css & javascript
+A simple digital watch with html, css & javascript.

+Feature:
+Shows real time like a digital watch